2022 Grant Guidelines

 - The Trust will consider capital support for organizations that seek immediate capital improvements to continue or expand services.

-- The Trust will consider operating support for organizations with whom the Trust has a long relationship.
+- The Trust will consider general operating support for organizations with whom the Trust has a long relationship.

 The Trust requires that a representative from your organization consult with grants program staff at least two months prior to the application deadline.
 (See Funding Cycle Deadlines.)